The new State Pension

 For anyone who paid National Insurance Contributions prior to April 2016 transitional arrangements may result in an adjustment being made to this amount to reflect state pension built up under the old system.

-If you have questions relating to State pensions, wish to find out your State Pension age or obtain a State Pension forecast visit the GOV.UK website.
+If you have questions relating to State pensions, wish to find out your State Pension age or check your State Pension visit the GOV.UK website.